 Dr. Loftus Robert McInnes was born around 1836 in Nova Scotia.
 His parents, John McInnes and the former Mary Hamilton were immigrants from Scotland.
 His younger brother Thomas Robert McInnes was born in 1840 in Lake Ainslie, Nova Scotia.

 Dr. McInnes married Jane Curtis on the the 19th of June, 1864 in Jackson City, Michigan.
-She was born in England.
+Mrs. McInnes was born in Kent, England in 1831.

-Dr. McInnes was living and practicing medicine in the Chatham area from 1869 until 1873.
+Dr. McInnes was residing and practicing medicine in the Blenheim area from 1869 until 1873.
 Prior to 1874, Dr. and Mrs. McInnes moved to New Westminster, British Columbia.
-His brother Dr. Thomas McInnes also moved to New Westminster, not long after Dr. Loftus McInnes.
+Shortly after their departure Dr. and Mrs. McInnes were joined in New Westminster by his brother Dr. Thomas McInnes.

 An interesting story appears in the May 30th, 1874 issue of the Mainland Guardian (New Westminster newspaper).
 It read, “Successful Operation at the R.C.
 Hospital – On 26th inst., Dr. T.R.
 McInnes, assisted by his brother L.R.
 McInnes, removed the injured leg of Mr. (Anthony) Twentyman, who accidentally shot himself at Dog Creek.
 It was diseased, so that amputation was a simple necessity; the division from the progress upward of the disease, required to be made at the union of the middle with the lower third of the femur…..This, we are told, is the first operation of the kind at our hospital.”
 The patient Mr. Twentyman, recovered and returned to his job as a miller.
 (The R.C.
 Hospital referred to in this article is the Royal Columbia Hospital.)

 Dr. Loftus McInnes was the Mayor of New Westminster in 1882.
 There is a street named after Dr. Loftus McInnes and Dr. Thomas McInnes in New Westminster.